risingwavelabs/risingwave-docs-legacy/docs/code-highligter-preview.md

 ### Create a table with a watermark column

-Watermark marks a specific point in a data stream, ensuring that all events up to that point have been received.
+A watermark marks a specific point in a data stream, ensuring that all events up to that point have been received.

 ```sql
 CREATE TABLE my_event_table (